 Pr.
 Code Description

 Select a speed search type.

 Setting Function

-G .
-70 SS M. J. 0 Flying Start-1 The speed search is carried out as it controls the drive output current during idling below the Cn.72 (SS Sup-Current) parameter setting.
+Cn.70 SS Mode 0 Flying Start-1 during idling below the Cu direction of the idling mot restart are the same, a sta about 10Hz or lower.
+How direction of operation con does not produce a satisfa The speed search is carried out as it controls the drive output current during idling below the Cn.72 (SS Sup-Current) parameter setting.
 If the direction of the idling motor and the direction of operation command at restart are the same, a stable speed search function can be performed at about 10Hz or lower.
 However, if the direction of the idling motor and the direction of operation command at restart are different, the speed search does not produce a satisfactory result because the direction of idling cannot be established.

-Cn.70 SS Mode 1 Flying Start-2 The speed search is carried out as the PI controls the ripple current which is generated by the counter electromotive force during no-load rotation.
+Cn.70 SS Moae 1 Flying Start-2 The speed search is carried out as the PI controls the ripple current which is generated by the counter electromotive force during no-load rotation.
 Because this mode establishes the direction of the idling motor (forward/ reverse), the speed search function is stable regardless of the direction of the idling motor and direction of operation command.
-However because the ripple current is used which is generated by the counter electromotive force at idle (the counter electromotive force is proportional to the idle speed), the idle frequency is not determined accurately and re-acceleration may start from zero speed when the speed search is performed for the idling motor at low speed (about 10 - 15 Hz, though it depends on motor characteristics).
+However because the ripple current is used which is generated by the counter electromotive force at idle (the counter electromotive force is proportional to the idle speed), the idle frequency is not determined accurately and re-acceleration may start from zero speed when the speed search is performed for the idling motor at low speed (about $10 - 15$ Hz, though it depends on motor characteristics).